Course correct

 3 x in-person teaching weekends in Bournemouth with remote option also possible

-In person in London, at Lincoln’s Inn Fields, Charterhouse Square or West Smithfield; distance learning is not available, but all lectures will be available online
+In person in London, at Lincoln’s Inn Fields, Charterhouse Square or West Smithfield; distance learning is not available, but all lectures will be recorded and available online

-In person in London, in the vicinity of Lincoln’s Inn Fields and/or Charterhouse Square or West Smithfield; distance learning is not available, but all lectures will be available online
+In person in London, at Lincoln’s Inn Fields, Charterhouse Square or West Smithfield; distance learning is not available, but all lectures will be recorded and available online

 Lectures